lexman29125/5m-data-1.5-sql-advanced/quiz.md

 ### Q7: What is a correlated subquery?

 - A. A subquery that references a column from the outer query.
 - B. A subquery that references a column from another subquery.
+(ANS)
 - C. A subquery that references a column from the same subquery.
 - D. A subquery that references a column from a different table.

 ### Q8: What is a common table expression (CTE) in SQL?

 - A. A named subquery.
+(ANS)
 - B. An unnamed subquery.
 - C. A named table.
 - D. An unnamed table.

 ### Q9: What does a right join return?

 - A. All the rows from the left table, and the matching rows from the right table.
+(ANS)
 - B. All the rows from the right table, and the matching rows from the left table.
 - C. Only the rows that match in both tables.
 - D. All the rows from both tables.